WangYueFt/WangYueFt.github.io/_pages/about.md

 ---
 My research lies in the intersection of computer vision, computer graphics, and robotics.
 My goal is to use machine learning to <strong>enable robot intelligence with minimal human supervision</strong>.
-I study how to design 3D learning systems which leverage geometry, appearance, and any other cues that are naturally avaiable in sensory inputs.
+I study how to design 3D learning systems which leverage geometry, appearance, and any other cues that are naturally available in sensory inputs.
 I am also broadly interested in eclectic applications on top of these systems.

 Topics I currently focus on include:
 * <strong>Geometric deep learning</strong>: [DGCNN](https://arxiv.org/abs/1801.07829), [DCP](https://arxiv.org/abs/1905.03304), [PRNet](https://arxiv.org/abs/1910.12240), [Object DGCNN](https://arxiv.org/abs/2110.06923), [PointGrow](https://arxiv.org/abs/1810.05591)